List of Community characters: Annie Edison

 Though the youngest of the group, Annie is also by far the most studious and serious.
-She is, for example, the only student of Greendale to have ever made use of the extra credit program that the college offers by hosting a Dia de los Muertos (English: Day of the Dead) party.
+She is, for example, the only student of Greendale to have ever made use of the extra credit program that the college offers by hosting a Dia de los Muertos party.
 During an episode where she is forced to leave the group due to her sabotaging their Spanish finals, the group learns that she is the only person who knows how to study.
 She also takes audio notes of every class and transcribes them, prompting Pierce to exclaim and misuse the term "spoiler alert".
 She is very intensely focused on grades, school activities, and group cohesion.
 A noticeably cheerful girl, she is enthusiastic about helping out the school, writing for the school paper and participating on the debate team, and organizing school events.
 Annie's youthful innocence often, but not always, means that she is less involved with the group's less morally acceptable practices, though she genuinely enjoys spending time with them.
 She attempts to motivate and manipulate the other study group members with guilt, using her "Disney face".
 She takes the cohesion of the study group more seriously than the other members and, in trying to get the group to retake Spanish 102 together, gets Señor Chang fired for his fake degree in "English as a Second Language".